nemerosa/ontrack/doc/adr/ADR.md

 * [ADR-NXUI-0003-ui-preferences](ADR-NXUI-0003-ui-preferences.md) - how to get and set user preferences in the UI
 * [ADR-NXUI-0004-ui-permalinks](ADR-NXUI-0004-ui-permalink.md) - how to use permalinks in pages
-* [ADR-NXUI-0006-ui-ref-data](ADR-NXUI-0006-ui-ref-data.md) - how to make reference data accessible at UI level
 * [ADR-NXUI-0007-ui-local-preferences](ADR-NXUI-0007-ui-local-preferences.md) - how to get and set local preferences in the UI
 * [ADR-NXUI-0008-ui-graphql-call](ADR-NXUI-0008-ui-graphql-call.md) - how to get and set local preferences in the UI